EsGeh/pattern-recognition/README.md

-# measuring quality of 3 different classification algorithms
+# experimental project for testing different machine learning algorithms

 see ./doc